88Mangos/88mangos.github.io/content/projects/2025-06_Logic_Parser/index.md

     URL: "https://github.com/88Mangos/Logic-Parser"
     Text: "GitHub: Logic Parser Code"
 ---
 Not much to see here.
-Just checkout the GitHub at the link above.
+Just checkout the GitHub at the link above!
+Feel free to write some of your own tests - maybe you'll catch a bug in my implementation!

 ---